julianyanes/options-risk-cli/README.md

 # Options Risk Card (Black–Scholes IV + Greeks)

-A small Python tool that pulls live option chain data for **SPY/QQQ** and prints a clean “risk card”: market mid price, implied volatility (solved), and Black–Scholes Greeks (delta/gamma/theta/vega).
+A small Python tool that pulls live option chain data for **SPY** and prints a clean “risk card”: market mid price, implied volatility (solved), and Black–Scholes Greeks (delta/gamma/theta/vega).

 This is **not a trading bot** and does not predict price.
 It’s a risk/exposure tool to understand what you’re actually holding.